native-rust-lib/native-rust-lib.github.io/mdbook/src/core-lib/setup.md

 ## Rust Client Crate

-I like to separate the client from the library by using a different crates, it a small amount of work for making our project future proof.
+I like to separate the client from the library by using different crates.
+It is a small amount of work yet it makes our project future-proof.
 For example, adding a GUI dependency for our client.

-We're going to do the same as we did for the core crate.
+We will do the same as we did for the core crate.
 Create another crate and add it to the workspace.

 ```bash
 cargo new apps/rust_client --bin --vcs none